BedrockStreaming/toothpick-ksp/README.md

 This projects aims to reimplement Toothpick's annotation processor with Kotlin-based technologies.
 It now uses KSP for better build performance, and generates Kotlin code for improved type safety.

-> **Important note:** This processor is mostly a drop-in replacement for the official `kapt` processor, but compatibility was *not* a main goal.
-You might need to make small changes to your code in order to build using this module.
+> **Important note:** This processor is mostly a drop-in replacement for the official `kapt` processor, but source compatibility was *not* a main goal.
+You might need to make small changes to your code when migrating from `apt`/`kapt` to KSP.
 >
 > This is in part because of fundamental differences in the way KSP models Kotlin code compared to `kapt`, and in part because of the differences in generated Kotlin code vs. Java code (no `package` visibility modifier, for example.)